kf106/zero-address-contract/README.md

 # Zero Address Contract - CREATE2 Address Generator

 This program generates an ECDSA private key, derives the public key and Ethereum address, then computes the CREATE2 contract address for a contract deployed with salt 0.
+It then starts iterating the salt, storing the resulting contract address with the most trailing zeros.

 ## Performance